Hortense Félicité de Mailly-Nesle

-Hortense Félicité de Mailly-Nesle, Mademoiselle de Chalon, marquise de Flavacourt (1715–1799) was a French courtier, one of the five famous de Nesle sisters, four of whom would become the mistress of King Louis XV of France.
+Hortense Félicité de Mailly-Nesle, Mademoiselle de Chalon, marquise de Flavacourt (11 February 1715 – 28 December 1799) was a French courtier, one of the five famous de Nesle sisters, four of whom would become the mistress of King Louis XV.
 Unlike each of her four sisters, she never became the king's mistress, though she was often the subject of speculations.

 Life

-Hortense Félicité was born the daughter of Louis de Mailly, marquis de Nesle et de Mailly, Prince d'Orange (1689 - 1767) and Armande Félice de La Porte Mazarin (1691 - 1729).
+Hortense Félicité was born the daughter of Louis de Mailly, marquis de Nesle et de Mailly, Prince d'Orange (1689 - 1767) and Armande Félice de La Porte Mazarin (1691-1729).
 She had four full sisters, Louise Julie de Mailly, Pauline Félicité de Mailly, Diane Adélaïde de Mailly, and Marie Anne de Mailly.

 Hortense Félicité de Mailly-Nesle married François-Marie de Fouilleuse, marquis de Flavacourt, in 1739.
 They had two children Auguste de Fouilleuse, comte de Flavacourt and Adélaïde de Fouilleuse.
 The marriage was unhappy.

 Lady-in-waiting

 She was appointed dame du palais to the popular Queen Marie Leszczynska in 1742, the same year her sister Marie Anne de Mailly became the official mistress of the king.

 Her appointment to lady-in-waiting had close connection to the fall of her sister Louise Julie as royal favorite and the succession of her sister Marie Anne to that position.

 On 13 September 1742, Amable-Gabrielle de Villars, previously a dame du palais, was promoted to dame d'atour, and there was thereby a vacancy among the ladies-in-waiting of the queen.
 The recently deceased Françoise de Mazarin, a personal friend of the queen, had shortly before her death wished for a post for her favorite step-granddaughter Marie Anne de Mailly in order to embarrass Louise Julie de Mailly, whom she detested.
 The queen herself asked for the vacant place to be given to Marie Anne de Mailly, and by the mediation of d'Argenson, Marie Anne secured the king's approval for her candidacy to this office as dame du palais.